The Folkroom Manifesto

 – – –

-These three points by no means represent all that we stand for at Folkroom Records.
+These four points by no means represent all that we stand for at Folkroom Records.
 We also stand for cider, ill-advised facial hair and a fundamental change in the English working week that makes it illegal for any job to start before 11am.
-But these three things form the core of our beliefs as a community.
-Our gigs, our label and everything else we do should be defined by our open, supportive and non-judgemental approach to music.
+But these four things form the core of our beliefs as a community.
+Our gigs, our label and everything else we do should be defined by our open, supportive and non-judgemental approach to music, and the people who make it.
 We hope you’ll join us.